ACT Ministerial Advisory Council on Women

 Council members are expected to observe the highest standards of ethical conduct as outlined in the ACT Government Boards and Committees Handbook (2009) and the ACT Code of Ethics (Section 9 of the Public Sector Management Act 1994), including honesty, courtesy, fairness and conflict of interest.

-Documentation outlining appropriate conduct in relation to ethical standards, conflict of interest and other issues is outlined in the ACT Government Boards and Committees Handbook (2009), available from the ACT Office for Women or the Chief Minister and Cabinet Directorate.
+Documentation outlining appropriate conduct in relation to ethical standards, conflict of interest and other issues is available from the ACT Office for Women or on the Governance Principles - Appointments, Boards and Committees which can be found on the Chief Minister's Cabinet and the Assembly website.

 A Council member will face disciplinary action if he or she breaches the Code of Conduct.